If You Liked This Post Please Subscribe For Weekly Updates 🙂

 When going to events what is the biggest physical challenge?

 When you are disabled traveling one of the biggest obstacles you will face is traveling and that is mainly because we live in an inaccessible world that doesn’t want to accommodate disabled people.
 I am lucky that I can travel but since I have so many physical challenges I am unable to travel alone which is annoying because there are places I would like to see but never will be able to because I am disabled.
 If the world was more accessible for disabled people we might be able to travel without our caregivers and see the world but because accessibility is not prioritized this will never be an option.
 Disabled people should be able to experience cool things just like abled do but because everything we do has an obstacle we are severely limited and no one wants to make it easier so we can participate.
 It is frustrating that the world is not set up for disabled people because we could do the same types of things as our abled friends if there were necessary accommodations to make it possible.
 Does your disability limit your ability to travel and how far can you travel before it becomes too much?
-If you enjoyed this post please be sure to follow Karly’s journey on her blog for more great content!
+Thank you Karly for taking the time for this interview because I am sure it will bring so much value to my readers!